-The Message type IE and its use are defined in 3GPP TS 24.007 [3].
+The Message type header of the imperative part of the AIoT message and its use are defined in 3GPP TS 24.007 [3].
 Table 7.2.2.1 defines the value part of the Message type IE used in the AIoT NAS protocol.